Chemical Engineering Program

 At present, chemical engineers are involved in areas such as producing more effective pharmaceuticals and more durable plastics, developing biotechnology, genetic engineering applications, and producing electronic materials.
 They are also involved in the more traditional areas of petroleum refining and chemical manufacturing.

 A chemical engineer may choose to work in a variety of industries, which include chemicals, pharmaceuticals, food, energy, and environmental control.
 A chemical engineering degree also serves as a good preparation for law, business, or medical school.

-Chemical Engineering Program Objectives
+Chemical Engineering Program Educational Objectives and Student Outcomes

 Program Educational Objectives